-Ruaha is located in the heart of the Tanzania in an unique transition zone, where east and southern African fauna and flora overlap.
+Ruaha national park is located in the heart of the Tanzania, in an unique transition zone, where the fauna and flora of eastern and southern African overlap.

 The relative inaccessibility of Ruaha national park has resulted in fewer tourists visiting, but those who do visit are rewarded with a real sense of the unspoiled and untamed; reflecting Africa as it once was.
 Explore wild landscapes of baobab studded hills, rocky escarpments and river shores in peace and solitude.